fabyday/Sparse-Localized-Deformation-Components-cpp/readme.md

 ```

+and open solution, run "face_test project".(In Window)
+in other OS, run...
+MOL-LU. thanks.

 # Dataset
 head pose In My example.
 3 files is different vertex index layout and topology.
 Do Not Use it.